 When purchasing a home, you might be responsible for certain out-of-pocket expenses like loan origination fees, appraisal costs, and attorney fees.
 One of the advantages of an FHA home loan is that the seller, home builder, or lender can cover some of these closing costs on your behalf.

-The minimum down payment (3.5%) and credit score requirements (at least 580) of FHA loans are lower than that of many conventional loans.
-And unlike conventional mortgages, 100% of your down payment can be a gift.
+The minimum down payment (3.5%) and credit score requirements (at least 580), of FHA loans are lower than that of many conventional loans.
+If your credit score is between 500 and 579, you still can qualify for this kind of loan however, you’ll have to make a larger down payment 100% of your down payment can be a gift.
 This gift can come from any of the following:

 - The borrower’s relative.

 - A close friend.